Inventory of Henry VIII: Furniture and furnishings

-Henry VIII had a collection of portraits including two portraits of King Arthur and one of Mary of Hungary, described as "a table of the Quene of Hungrie nowe Regent of Flaunders her hedde tiered in white".
-He owned a picture of James IV of Scotland, which was almost certainly the work of Meynnart Wewyck.
-A lost picture of a "woman having a monkey on her hand" framed with a yellow and white silk curtain may have been the model for the portrait of Margaret Tudor with a common marmoset painted by Daniël Mijtens.

-Henry VIII became infirm in old age and was carried between the rooms of his palaces in chairs called "trauewes".
+Henry VIII became infirm in old age and was carried between the rooms of his palaces in chairs called "trauewes" or "trammes".
 The chairs had a step or "half pace" at the front for two stools.
 Two were upholstered with tanny velvet.
 Another "trauewe" was finished in russet velvet, and the fourth in purple velvet.
 The backs of the chairs were embroidered with a rose with Venice gold thread.
+The use of the chairs was described in 1546, "two chairs called trammes for the king's majesty to sit in, to be carried to and fro in his galleries & chambers".

 Revels

 The properties of the Master of Revels, Thomas Cawarden run to 237 items.
 As well as costumes for court Masques for men and women, and bards (decorative trappings for horses), Cawarden was also keeper of the royal tents.
 The theatrical props included;